BodenmillerGroup/imcdatasets/README.md

 The `imcdatasets` package provides quick and easy access to published and curated imaging mass cytometry datasets.
 Each dataset consists of three data objects that can be retrieved individually:

 1. __Single cell data__ in the form of a `SingleCellExperiment` class object:
-This object contain cell-level expression values and metadata.
-The `rowData` of the `SingleCellExperiment` objects contain marker information while the `colData` contain cell-level metadata, including _image numbers_.
-The `assay` slots contain marker expression per cell values: the `counts` assay contains mean ion counts whereas the other assay contain counts transformation(s) (details available in the documentation of each dataset).
+This object contains cell-level expression values and metadata.
+The `rowData` contain marker information while the `colData` contain cell-level metadata, including _image numbers_.
+The `assay` slots contain marker expression per cell values: the `counts` assay contains average ion counts per cell whereas the other assays contain counts transformation(s) (details available in the documentation of each dataset).

 2. __Multichannel images__ formatted into a `CytoImageList` class object.
 This object contains multichannel images and metadata, including channel names and _image numbers_.